 Applications move with the times, and so do web standards, things change, usually for the better, every year.
 But these changes to apps and web standards require more raw processing power and newer GPU technologies to run them smoothly and securely.
 An iPhone 6/iPhone 6s in 2019 just ain’t up to the task.

 If you do want to save a ton of money, but still get yourself an iPhone, have a look at Gazelle – it sells reconditioned iPhones for 40% less than Apple.
-You can get pretty much any model, though the newer ones – the iPhone XS, for instance – are obviously more expensive.
-But then again, the iPhone XS is the best iPhone Apple has made to date.
+You can get pretty much any model, though the newer ones – the iPhone 11 Pro, for instance – are obviously more expensive.
+But then again, the iPhone 11 Pro and Pro Max are the best iPhones Apple has made to date.